 5) If you are the guest of honour, it is customary for you to make a toast either after the host or before everyone departs.

 6) Almost all Thai food is consumed using a fork or spoon (the Thai never use knives).
 Chop-sticks may be used when eating a Chinese dish.

 7) If you eat using your fingers, regardless of how tasty the food is, it is considered rude to lick your fingers.

-8) Always stay alert while at the dining table and never pour your own drink.
+8) Always stay mindful while at the dining table and never pour your own drink.
 While dining at a Thai residence, you will need to refill the cups of the person next to you and they are obliged to do the same.

 9) Once you are done eating, leaving some food in the bowl is acceptable.
 Emptying your bowl or plate means you are still hungry and your host will continue to serve you food.

 10) Generally, thanking the host for the good meal and inviting them over for a dinner is considered polite and a good way to show your gratitude.